awi-esc/Datasets.jl/README.md

 The default folder is `$XDG_CACHE_HOME/Datasets/` or `.cache/Datasets/` if `XDG_CACHE_HOME` environment variable is not defined (see [XDG specifications](https://specifications.freedesktop.org/basedir-spec/latest/)).
 Any other folder, such as a local folder, can be provided by passing `datasets_folder=` when initializing the `Database`.
-Note the datasets naming scheme is still pretty much "in flux" trying to balance clarity and uniqueness.
+Note the datasets naming scheme is still pretty much "in flux" (though hopefully stabilizing by now), trying to balance clarity and uniqueness.
 When `version=0.2.5` parameter is provided, the name on disk will be appended with `...#0.2.5`.

+It is also possible to provide a preferred name on disk via `key=...` to add.
+The local path will then be provided by `joinpath(datasets_folder, key)` (absolute paths also supported).
+If `extract=true` is specified, the dataset path for the extracted archive will be either stripped from the archive extension, if the local path ends with the matching archive extension (e.g. ".zip" for the "zip" format), or appended with `.d` in non-obivous case (e.g. no extension, version string `#...`).

 ### Maintaining a local `Datasets.toml`